Energy self-extraction of a Kerr black hole through its frame-dragged force-free magnetosphere: Thermodynamics and electrodynamics

 \subsection{Basic thermodynamic properties of the Kerr hole}

-\lbs{ther-rot} The no-hair theorem tells us that Kerr holes possess only two hairs, e.g., two `extensive' variables such as the entropy $S$ and the angular momentum $J$, and then all other thermodynamic quantities are expressed as functions of these two.
-For example, the BH's mass-energy $M$ is expressed in terms of $S$ and $J$; \beeq M=\sqrt{(\hbar cS/4\pi kG) + (\pi kcJ^2/\hbar GS)}. \lb{massF} \eneq As one can in principle utilize a Kerr BH as a Carnot engine \citep{KO91}, it is regarded basically as a `thermodynamic object', but not as an electrodynamic one, because the Kerr hole stores no extractable electromagnetic energy.
-The rotational-evolutional process of Kerr holes are governed by the four laws of thermodynamics (see e.g.\ Chapter III C3 in \cite{tho86} for a succinct summary; also \cite{oka92}).
+The no-hair theorem tells us that Kerr holes possess only two hairs.
+This indicates that when one chooses the entropy $S$ and the angular momentum $J$, as two `extensive' variables, then all other thermodynamic quantities are expressed as functions of these two.
+For example, the BH's mass-energy $M$ is expressed in terms of $S$ and $J$, as follows; \beeq M=\sqrt{(\hbar cS/4\pi kG) + (\pi kcJ^2/\hbar GS)}. \lb{massF} \eneq As one can in principle utilize a Kerr hole as a Carnot engine \citep{KO91}, it may be regarded as a `thermodynamic object,' but not as an electrodynamic one, because the Kerr hole by itself stores no extractable electromagnetic energy.
+Therefore, the Kerr hole may be regarded as a huge rotating mass of `entropy matter' (see, e.g., \cite{bas90}), fundamentally different from the magnetized rotating NS which consists of `normal matter' with magnetic field lines emanating outside.
+Therefore, its evolutionary behaviors, such as due to extraction of angular momentum, are strictly governed by the four laws of thermodynamics (see, e.g., Ch.III C3 in \cite{tho86} for a succinct summary).

 The mass $M$ of the hole is divided into the `irreducible' and `rotational' masses \citep{tho86}, i.e.,